 Most of the men who did not need to have chemotherapy were very relieved not to have to have it.

-At the start of each treatment men had a blood test to check that their blood counts were high enough for the treatment to begin.
+At the start of each treatment, men had a blood test to check that their blood counts were high enough for the treatment to begin.
 Treatment could be delayed if their white blood cell count was too low.
-Some men had their treatment in rooms with cubicles, others were in communal rooms.
-RG said he felt exposed in an all female environment and he would have preferred a separate cubicle while having his chemotherapy.
+Some men had their treatment in rooms with cubicle while others were in communal rooms.
+RG said he felt exposed in an all-female environment, and he would have preferred a separate cubicle while having his chemotherapy.
 Tom found it helpful to listen to music while having his treatment as he couldn’t concentrate to read.
-Stuart appreciated being able to have his treatment in the ‘comfort of his own home’.
-This saved him a lot of waiting around in the hospital and travelling that other men found tiring.
+Stuart appreciated being able to have his treatment 'in the comfort of his own home’.
+This option saved him a lot of waiting around and travelling to the hospital that other men found tiring.

 Age at interview: 78